BitcoinUnlimited/BitcoinUnlimited/doc/build-macos.md

 Running
 -------

-Bitcoin Unlimlited is now available at `./src/bitcoind`
+Bitcoin Unlimited is now available at `./src/bitcoind`

 Before running, it's recommended you create an RPC configuration file.